kanaria69/Mainecoco/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## I wouldn't buy anything with velcro.
+It's a total rip-off.